wp-plugins/multimedia-customer-feedback/readme.txt

 Collecting feedback is one of total customer satisfaction means to help retain your existing customers, find customer pain points to make improvements.
-The positive feedback is the most powerful tool to generate sales leads.
+The positive reviews or testimonials are the most powerful tool to generate sales leads.
 Every business should treat collecting feedback as their first priority.